Esri/calcite-design-system/packages/calcite-components/src/components/tile-group/readme.md

 # calcite-tile-group

-For complete usage and implementation guidance on the `calcite-tile-group` component, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tile-group/).
+For complete usage and implementation guidance for `calcite-tile-group`, refer to the [documentation page](https://developers.arcgis.com/calcite-design-system/components/tile-group/).

 <!-- Auto Generated Below -->